TremeschinArchive/ModularMusicVisualizer/docs/RUNNING_ON_WINDOWS.md

 On Windows you can right click an empty spot on the Windows File Manager app while holding the shift key for a option to "Open PowerShell" here to appear.

-Change the working directory of the shell to the folder `ROOT/mmv_skia` (or just execute the previous step on that folder which contains the file `base_video.py`)
+Change the working directory of the shell to the folder `.\src` (or just execute the previous step on that folder which contains the file `base_video.py`)

 This step is not required but good to do so, create an virtual environment (venv) and activate it: